15 Top Hikes in Santo Antao, Cape Verde

 Cruzinha has a few accommodation options as well.
 Just before you reach Cruzinha, drivers already await you at the end of the trail to offer you their taxi services.

-Don’t hesitate to negotiate the price with them in case you don’t want to continue walking until Cha de Igreja.
+Don’t hesitate to negotiate the price with them in case you don’t want to continue walking until Cha de Igreja

 I loved the relaxing atmosphere of this place.
 From Cha de Igreja, I got back by aluguer to Ribeira Grande (25 €).
-Don’t hesitate to ask the driver to stop during the ride, since the valley of Cha de Igreja holds some spectacular views for you.

 Check here the prices on guided hikes in Santo Antao